2017 United States Electoral College vote count: Background

+Faithless electors

 Joint Session of Congress

-A total of 10 state certificates were objected to by Democratic members of congress, all of which were to states won by Donald Trump.
+A joint session of Congress convened at 1:00 PM EST on January 6, 2017, presided over by Vice President Biden, where the votes of the state electors were formally certified in the House chamber.
+The certification witnessed a total of 10 state certificates were objected to by Democratic members of Congress, all of which were to states won by Donald Trump.
 Objections to the votes needed to be in writing and signed by both a member of the House and a member of the Senate.
 Every House member who rose to object did so without a senator's signature.
 Many of the objections were raised due to disputed claims of voter suppression and foreign interference.
 Then-Vice President Joe Biden presided over the count.
-Senators Amy Klobuchar and Roy Blunt were the tellers from the Senate, and Congressmen Gregg Harper and Bob Brady were the tellers from the House.
+Senators Amy Klobuchar and Roy Blunt were the tellers from the Senate, and Representatives Gregg Harper and Bob Brady were the tellers from the House.

-At 1:09 PM, Congressman Jim McGovern raised the first objection, objecting the certification of Alabama's electors.
+At 1:09 PM, Representative Jim McGovern raised the first objection, objecting the certification of Alabama's electors.
 Biden dismissed the objection because it lacked the signature of a senator.
 Shortly after, members Jamie Raskin and Pramila Jayapal objected to electors from Florida and Georgia, respectively.
 After Barbara Lee objected to Michigan's electors, her microphone was turned off.
 Lee later objected to West Virginia's electors.
-Congresswoman Sheila Jackson Lee made a total of four objections, objecting the certification of Mississippi's, North Carolina's (in which Raul Grijalva also objected), South Carolina's, and Wisconsin's electors.
+Representative Sheila Jackson Lee made a total of four objections, objecting the certification of Mississippi's, North Carolina's (in which Raul Grijalva also objected), South Carolina's, and Wisconsin's electors.
 Each time an objection was raised, Biden noted that the objections could not be entertained due to the lack of a signature from a senator.
 During Wyoming's certification, which was the final state to be certified, Maxine Waters pleaded to the chamber, asking for a senator to sign her objection.
 No senator came forward, and the procedure finished at 1:41 PM, with a total of 304 certified electoral college votes for Donald Trump and 227 certified electoral college votes for Hillary Clinton.